IonascuAndrey/IonascuAndrey/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ionascu Andrei
 ======================================================================================================================================

-Student and Indie Game Developer
+Computer Science BS Student
 --------------------------------

-I am currently studying Computer Science at University of Bucharest, focusing on schoolwork and on some personal indie game projects.
+I am currently studying Computer Science at University of Bucharest, focusing on schoolwork personal projects.
 I am focused on learning the more technical side of computer programming.

 * 🌍  I'm based in Bucharest
 * ✉️  You can contact me at [ionascuandrei320@gmail.com](mailto:ionascuandrei320@gmail.com)
-* 🧠  I'm learning Unity and C# scripting
-* 🤝  I'm open to collaborating on Indie Games in Unity

 ### Skills